Morocco Welcomes Back Travelers

 We also spent some time hiking in the mountains, as well as having a wonderful day visiting the local market and cooking a tagine and fresh bread with Latifa in her home in the mountains, thanks to our amazing guide Adil.
 It was these experiences which brought home the joy of travel and the difference we can make.

 Morocco has had little to no tourists in the last two years – one of our guides hadn’t guided at all for 18 months and had instead been picking apples and walnuts in his village.
 Travel can create wonderful memories, but it can also bring much-needed income to local communities.
 I was inspired by my trip to Morocco to say – when you are ready, please do travel once more.
-But think about travelling more responsibly and experiencing a little something outside of the hotel – see the difference you can make.
+But think about traveling more responsibly and experiencing a little something outside of the hotel – see the difference you can make.